OldManUmby/Sundered-Shadows/Manuscript/04 Gameplay/01 Gameplay.md

 ### All At Once

-1. Players declare their actions and order, while the gamemaster does the same.
+1. Players declare their actions and order, while the shadowmaster does the same.
 2. Action Checks are rolled.
 3. Effectiveness and Performance are resolved.